George White (Canadian football)

-George White (born November 17, 1977 in Detroit, Michigan) is a former Canadian Football League linebacker.
+George White (born November 17, 1977) is a former Canadian Football League linebacker.

 High school

 White attended North Royalton High School in North Royalton, Ohio, where he was a standout in football, basketball, and track and field.
 In senior football, he won All-State honors, was a Blue Chip All-American, and was selected to play in the Big 33 Classic.

 College career

 White attended Boston College, where he was a star in both football and track and field.
 In football, he was a four-year letterman and finished his career with four sacks and 273 tackles.
 In track and field, he was the champion in the outdoor long jump.